Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 If you do find yourself in the unfortunate situation of having debt in collections, there might be steps you can take.

-When you talk to them, the collections agency might offer options tailored to your individual circumstances, such as whether you have a job and what your income is.
+When you talk to them, the collections agency might offer payment options tailored to your individual circumstances, depending on if you’re employed and how much money you earn.

-They might offer solutions such as allowing you to pay a discounted lump sum, or they might set up a low monthly payment plan if you don’t have a lot of income.
+They might offer solutions such as allowing you to pay a discounted lump sum, or they might set up a manageable monthly payment plan if you don’t have a lot of income.

 Having your loans in default or collections might have serious effects on your credit and your financial stability.
 If you’re afraid of defaulting on your loans, or if you already have, consider taking action as fast as you can.
 Taking control of the situation could help keep it from getting worse.